MyFriendTames/CppStreams/README.md

 # Cpp Streams

-This is a simple lightweight library inspired on the java.util.stream library available since Java 8.
+This is a simple lightweight library inspired by the java.util.stream library available since Java 8.
 It provides functional style programing for processing lists of elements.

 ```